Frnasbukhari/compsci-notes/notes/Intelligent-data-analysis/gpt-questions/Week3_PCA_Practice.md

 |-15|25|

 1. **Diagonalise** $\Sigma$ via eigendecomposition.
-2. **Interpret** the eigenvectors in plain English: what portfolio directions do they represent?
-3. A regulatory cap says you may ignore any component explaining <5 % variance.
+2. A regulatory cap says you may ignore any component explaining <5 % variance.
 Under this rule, how many dimensions survive?
 Show numbers.

 ---